prapalu/esw/collections/2021/README.md

 ## Statistics

 The 2021 collection is composed of:
-- 6 macro topic: Geography, Politics, Movies, Book, Sport, Companies
+- 6 macro topic (Geography, Politics, Movies, Book, Sport, Companies)
 - 21 workers
 - 24 Search Topics
 - 126 Search Workflows (each worker was assigned to implement a search workflow for each macro topic)
-- 5803 queries
+- 4862 queries

 ### Search Workflows